hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * hash - The MD5 checksum for the contents on the object
 * bytes -- The size in bytes of the object
 * content_type - The MIME type of the object
-* last_modified - The date and time the object was created or the time at which the object meta data was last updated.
+* last_modified - The date and time the object was created or the time at which the object metadata was last updated.

 Text/Plain